-And, of course, it’s not just CCTV systems that can make use of smart technology; door entry systems, access control, and intruder alarms can all be integrated for smarter operation and controlled remotely via a secure connection.
+And, of course, it’s not just CCTV systems that can make use of smart technology; door entry systems, access control, and electronic security systems can all be integrated for smarter operation and controlled remotely via a secure connection.

 Indeed, integration is perhaps the most valuable and influential aspect of the leaps forward that technology has enabled in the security sector.
 The IoT allows any internet-enabled device to send and receive data; which means that every mobile phone, computer, and printer in your office can potentially be part of a joined-up security system!
 The growing network of sensors, structures, and devices that can be connected via IP networks creates limitless possibilities for embedding security into the physical surroundings of any environment and the day-to-day activities of all occupiers.
 The key is designing a system that is appropriate for the specific needs of the building and its occupiers and integrating it effectively so that it is fit for purpose, adaptable, and scalable.

-There’s lots of media hype about the proliferation of security threats affecting businesses and organisations of all kinds, however, the functionality that technology offers to protect people and assets is actually escalating at a much faster pace than security risks.
+There’s lots of media hype about the proliferation of security threats affecting businesses and organisations of all kinds, however, the functionality of technology such as electronic security systems offer to protect people and assets is actually escalating at a much faster pace than security risks.
 But that doesn’t mean we should throw the kitchen sink at every project.
 Regardless of the benefits of AI it’s actually the human intelligence and friendly face of a security specialist that will tailor the installation to meet the priorities of the customer and ensure we maximise the potential of technology to protect.